 Don’t do CFA just for the compensation:

-If money is the only thing you think about, there’re other professions as well which offer you hefty amount at the end of the month.
+If money is the only thing you think about, there’re other professions as well which offer you a hefty amount at the end of the month.
 Thus if you ever think about CFA, consider two things.
 First, whether CFA will help you advance in your career and will facilitate in achieving your long-term professional goals.
-Second, whether you feel inclined to study the subjects included in CFA curriculum.
+Second, whether you feel inclined to study the subjects included in the CFA curriculum.
 If you feel that these two are not your main reasons to pursue CFA, it’s better that you reconsider your decision of pursuing CFA.

 Aim for an industry/occupation you want to go in:

 If you do CFA, there’re many opportunities for you.
 You need to decide beforehand which occupation or industry you would choose to go in.
-You can choose to go for Portfolio Management or can opt for Research Analysis profile or else you can go for any other financial domain.
+You can choose to go for Portfolio Management or can opt for a Research Analysis profile or else you can go for any other financial domain.
 Know everything about that domain and be clear about what technical skills are required for being the best in that occupation or industry.
 Then develop yourself for building those skills.
 CFA alone can’t give you an edge.
-If you have required technical skills along with CFA certification, you would be great asset for any top-notch company in that industry.
+If you have required technical skills along with CFA certification, you would be a great asset to any top-notch company in that industry.

 You can do a million things with CFA to enhance your candidature.
-You already know that the number of CFAs have been increasing 8-9% every year.
+You already know that the number of CFAs have been increasing by 8-9% every year.
 In this fierce competition, you need to look for other certifications, skills, classes, books, study materials and more.
 You can’t just sit and do CFA.
 Even if you can’t afford the time to invest in anything else other than CFA, learn well in your job.
 Whatever financial industry you’re working in, learn the trade in depth.
 Later when you get your CFA, it will help you stand out in the crowd.

 This CFA salary information is just for your reference.
-If in any case you need them, just have a look at them and then go back to concentrate on increasing your learning curve.
+If in any case, you need them, just have a look at them and then go back to concentrate on increasing your learning curve.
 It’s often true – if you pay more heed to the salary, you’ll forget to be someone who can earn that salary.
 Become more as a CFA and compensation wouldn’t be an issue for you.